 Data tracking and sharing

-As part of participating in the SEM program, can you share with me the data you are tracking and sharing with the SEM program staff?
+As part of participating in the SEM program, can you share with me the data you are tracking and sharing with the SEM Utility program staff?

 [IF NOT MENTIONED, ASK:] Are you tracking:

 Energy efficiency actions and/or capital equipment upgrades?
 [If needed: do you have log of those actions?]